Skip to content

 What borrowing limits and interest rates do loans for bad credit offer?

-The amount you can borrow with a bad credit loan will vary among lenders and the risk you present.
+The amount you can borrow with a bad credit loan will vary from lender to lender and is based on the risk of you not repaying what you borrow in full.
 Some lenders may have rules about how much they’re willing to lend over particular time periods.
-For example, you might be able to borrow £2,000 over one or three years, but not over 10 years.
+For example, you might be able to borrow £2,000 over one or three years, but not stretch it out over 10 years.

 Before applying for a bad credit loan, you might want to consider these options to see if they’re more suitable for your needs.

-- Borrowing from family or friends could help you out of a financial hole and you’ll probably get better terms.
+• Borrowing from family or friends could help you out of a financial hole.
 But make sure you draw up a loan agreement that everyone is happy with to avoid fallouts further down the line.

-Get debt advice – a debt adviser could help you get organised by working out a suitable budget and payment plan for your debts.
+• Get debt advice – a debt adviser could help you work out a suitable budget and payment plan for your debts.
 They might even be able to negotiate with lenders and creditors on your behalf.

 What do I need to apply for bad credit loans?